webpack/webpack.js.org/src/content/guides/tree-shaking.md

 It similar to `/*#__PURE__*/` but on a module level instead of a statement level.
 It says (`"sideEffects"` property): "If no direct export from a module flagged with no-sideEffects is used, the bundler can skip evaluating the module for side effects.".

-In the polaris example original modules look like this:
+In the Shopify's Polaris example original modules look like this:

 __index.js__